teiniker/teiniker-lectures-embedded-softwarequality/testing/acceptance-tests/database/README.md

     - Performance degradation may cause developers to skip tests, run fewer tests, or rely excessively on mocks and stubs, reducing test accuracy.

+In testing involving databases, fixtures represent the setup required to put the system into a known state before running tests.

+* **Fresh Fixture**: Every test method gets its own fresh database setup.
+    Each test runs independently, isolated from changes made by other tests.
+    - Tests do not interfere with each other.
+    - Highly reliable and repeatable tests.
+    - Simple troubleshooting, as each test is independent.
+    - Can be slow due to repeated setup/teardown operations.

+* **Shared Fixture**: One database fixture is created and shared across multiple tests.
+Test methods run on the same database state; changes made by one test can impact others.
+    - More efficient, faster execution due to less setup overhead.
+    - Tests can interfere with each other (interdependent).
+    - Requires careful management of the database state to avoid flaky tests.

 ## Examples and Exercises